INSIDE: The Complete Guide to the Heckscher Playground Central Park with stone forts and tunnels for kids. Updated 2019.

 Click the blue link for current Central Park events.

-Visiting Central Park should be on your list if you are looking for interesting things to do in New York City with kids.
 We spent three WHOLE days on our last trip wandering the park, visiting all the Central Park playgrounds and visiting the museums that border Central Park.

 We barely scratched the surface!